 The trouble is, if you don't add the canonical tag to a page URL, Google will display what it considers to be the canonical version of the content.
 In certain cases, the website appearing in Google's search results isn't what you wanted to rank.

 Solution: You have the option of removing the duplicate information.
-However, you should add the rel=canonical attribute to the of the master copy and duplicate pages if you have multiple URLs, such as for certain items.
+However, you should add the of the master copy and duplicate pages if you have multiple URLs, such as for certain items.

 In both cases, the canonical tag is utilized as follows:

 Keep an eye on your backlinks.
 They exist to improve your internet presence.